ConstanzaSchibber/Generalized-Linear-Models/Labs/02.week/BinomialOutcomes.md

-omit missing the predicted values will have a different length than the data and it can cause problems. *We will cover in a few weeks how to handle missing values using multiple imputation.* Do not omit missing data in your own work!
+omit missing the predicted values will have a different length than the data and it can cause problems. *We will cover in a few weeks how to handle missing values using multiple imputation.* Do not omit missing data when you conduct your own research work!
+Missing data can be (and most times is) a source of bias.

 ``` r
 Chile<-na.omit(Chile)